apacker83/PackIO/index.md

 ## Contributors
 Thank you to Rafael Yuste and all of the early beta testers in the Yuste lab.
 Mor Dar contributed some features to seal test and Carmen F. Fisac contributed the auto-incrementer available in version 273.

+## Licensing
+PackIO and EphysViewer are released under the GNU General Public License.

 ## References